maxamillion/ansible-openshift_origin/README.md

 This playbook helps install [OpenShift Origin](https://openshift.redhat.com/community/open-source) Platform As A Service.

 Currently this playbook only supports installing on a single machine or (single-node install) which that the OpenShift Broker and OpenShift Node services are running on the same machine.
 This can be done on bare metal, in a virtual machine, or in a cloud instance as OpenShift only depends upon the Operating System (with SELinux, cgroups, and PAM magic under the hood).

 # Requirements

+* Fedora 18 - at least @standard if using a kickstart installation.
 * Ansible >= 0.9

 # Installation